peter-nekrasov/variable-coefficients/README.md

 Peter's code for solving variable coefficient scattering problems in 2D.
-The exact form of these scattering problems are below.
+The exact form of these scattering problems is below.
 This code uses the fact that the Lippman-Schwinger equation for each problem looks like an identity term plus the sum of diagonal times translationally invariant operators:

 $$ \mu(x) + \sum_{i=1}^N V_i(x) \int_{\Omega} K_i (x-y) \mu(y) \ d y  = f(x) $$